arturoaviles/plexdocker/README.md

 ## How to start:

-Edit `.env` and put your locations for Transmission (torrents) and Flexget (movies and series).
-Edit variables of `docker-compose.yaml` at your taste.
+Edit `.env` and put your locations for Transmission (torrents), Flexget (movies and series), user-pass for Opensubtitles and hostname for Plex.
 And then run:

 ```